Ideate With 6-3-5 Brainwriting

 Detach the sticky notes from the templates and cluster them in a meaningful way as the team sees fit.

-Vote for the best ideas
+Vote for the Best Ideas

 The team should align on voting constraints such as how the outcome will influence the next steps, how many votes everyone gets, etc.